 FIRST (1 ST) READ PARLIAMENTARY COMMITTEE SECOND (2 ND) READ Occurs when a Bill is introduced in Parliament.
-A Bill is read the first time by the Clerk reading only the title of the Bill and is referred to the relevant Committee. a miniature of the main House.
-It is appointed or and principles of the Bill and give their views on
+A Bill is read the first time by the Clerk reading only the title of the Bill and is referred to the relevant Committee.
+This means a representative Committee which is a miniature of the main House.
+It is appointed or A stage where the Senators debate the essence and principles of the Bill and give their views on